ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/project_structure.md

 Analysis is often exploratory and subject to change, which means that scripts and programs can become messy.
 The messier the programs, the harder they are to maintain and change in future.

 Good directory structure and file hygiene can go a long way to mitigate this.
-Some structures have been found to be generally quite effective through trial and error.
+Some structures have been found to be quite effective through trial and error.
 Others are more specific, and - as with all guidelines - should not be taken as mandatory.